djmcgill/domingler/README.md

 mingle them together and remap IDs as needed.

 ### TODO:
+- FIXME: we have a spell without copyspell or an effect - we should also warn
 - ID types still not scanned:
     - events (the #id command in an event)
     - poptypes